edgarfgp/devconflicts.com/content/posts/seeit-sayit-sortit.md

     | SayIt _ -> "Raise an issue on GitHub"
     """
     |> typecheck
     |> shouldFail
     |> withSingleDiagnostic (Warning 3548, Line 6, Col 12, Line 7, Col 13, "Pattern discard is not allowed for union case that takes no data.")
 ```

 Now it is time to raise a [Pull request](https://github.com/dotnet/fsharp/pull/14055) to validate our fix.
 The compiler team will help and guide you through the process, ask you to cover more cases, testing to make sure the implementation is bulletproof.

+Congratulations!
+We have just contributed to the F# compiler and it was not that hard, right?

 ## IDE support

 We now have a new compiler warning that will make our life easier when working with F#.
 But we can do better and implement a quick fix in our preferred IDE.

 We will use Jetbrains [Rider](https://www.jetbrains.com/rider/) as our editor of choice.
 This can be a whole new post about how I [implemented](https://github.com/JetBrains/resharper-fsharp/pull/444) the quick fix.

 At the time of this post [resharper-fsharp](https://github.com/JetBrains/resharper-fsharp) is not using the latest compiler version so it won't report this warning.